Azure/terraform/samples/compliance-testing/README.md

----
-title: Terraform Compliance Testing
-description: This article shows how to apply BDD-style compliance testing to terraform ms.topic: tutorial ms.date: 06/15/2020
----

 # Tutorial: Terraform Compliance Testing

 Compliance testing, also known as Conformance testing, is a nonfunctional testing technique which is done to validate whether the system developed meets the organization’s prescribed standards or not.
 Most software teams do an analysis to check that the standards are properly enforced and implemented.
 Often working simultaneously to improve the standards, which will, in turn, lead to better quality.

-## Prerequisites

-- **Terraform:** [install and run](configure-vs-code-extension-for-terraform.md) your first Terraform command from your machine.
-- **Docker:** [install](https://docs.docker.com/get-docker/) the docker command on your machine.
-- **terraform-compliance:** [install](https://terraform-compliance.com/pages/installation/docker) the terraform-compliance tool on your machine.
-- **Fork testing samples:** to get started quickly, we recommend that you fork [this repository](https://github.com/Azure/terraform) into your own GitHub organization.

 ## When to use Compliance Testing